janwilmake/blog/2019/application-loader-replacement-xcode-11.md

 date: 2019-10-17
 modified_at: 2019-10-17
 tags: [programming, tools, react-native]
+description: How to upload your iOS app after Apple removed Application Loader in Xcode 11 by using the Transporter app instead.
 ---

 # Application Loader gone in XCode 11?
 This is how you upload your app now